-- 2. The Preceptor and athletic training student will meet on a formal basis to review the evaluation. - 3.
-The Preceptor and the athletic training student will fill out the appropriate evaluation tools for each respective evaluation.
+- 2. The Preceptor and athletic training student will meet on a formal basis to review the evaluation. - The Preceptor and the athletic training student will fill out the appropriate evaluation tools for each respective evaluation.
 The Preceptor and athletic training student will sign the appropriate forms indicating they met on a formal basis and reviewed the evaluation. - 4.
-The student will be evaluated on professional behavior and entry-level athletic training skills relative to their competency level and respective Clinical Practice course objectives. - The clinical skills being assessed on the Clinical Competence Inventory (CCI) and should be consistent with the learning outcomes specific to the clinical experience and the expected level of performance on the Miller's Pyramid of Clinical Competence (1st year: Cognition - Knows, Knows How, 2nd year: Behavior - Shows, Does) - 6.
+The student will be evaluated on professional behavior and entry-level athletic training skills relative to their competency level and respective Clinical Practice course objectives. - 5.
+The clinical skills will be assessed on the Clinical Competence Inventory (CCI) and should be consistent with the learning outcomes specific to the clinical experience and the expected level of performance on the Miller's Pyramid of Clinical Competence (1st year: Cognition Knows, Knows How, 2nd year: Behavior Shows, Does) - 6.
 At the end of each semester, the student will complete a SWOT analysis and meet with the AT Program faculty to review all didactic and clinical documentation. - 7.
-If a student fails meet the clinical requirements of a clinical practice course a remediation plan will be established with specific objectives to be met by the student prior to being allowed to move into the next clinical practice course.

-8. The CCE will evaluate the preceptor and clinical site through regular communication, in person visits, and through the preceptor evaluation completed by the athletic training student.
+If a student fails to meet the clinical requirements of a clinical practice course a remediation plan will be established with specific objectives to be met by the student prior to being allowed to move into the next clinical practice course. - 8.
+The CCE will evaluate the preceptor and clinical site through regular communication, in person visits, and through the preceptor evaluation completed by the athletic training student.
 Feedback is provided to the preceptor to continually affirm or improve clinical education delivery.

+SECTION EIGHT

-SECTION EIGHT TECHNICAL & HEALTH CARE STANDARDS
+TECHNICAL & HEALTH CARE STANDARDS

-- 1. Athletic Training Students are required to meet the Technical & Health Care Standards established by the Athletic Training Program. - 2.
-Technical Standards - a.
-No person, on the grounds of race, creed, religion, color, national origin, age, sex, disability, or sexual orientation shall be excluded from participation in, be denied the proceeds or benefits of, or be otherwise subjected to discrimination in the performance of this educational program. - Each athletic training student must sign the Technical Standards Statement to attest to their ability to meet the required program standards or that they can do so with specific accommodations (Appendix B). - c.
-Students who request accommodations to help support their enrollment and success in the Athletic Training Program through either the Technical Standards form and/or their Health Assessment will be referred to the Office of Accessibility Resources for consultation.
+1. Athletic Training Students are required to meet the Technical & Health Care Standards established by the Athletic Training Program.

+2. Technical Standards

+- a.
+Each athletic training student must sign the Technical Standards Statement to attest to their ability to meet the required program standards or that they can do so with specific accommodations (Appendix B). - b.
+Students who request accommodation(s) to help support their enrollment and success in the Athletic Training Program through either the Technical Standards form and/or their Health Assessment will be referred to the Office of Accessibility Resources for consultation.